MGMT 5080. Independent Study. 1-3 Hours.

 Students learn how to plan, implement, control, and close projects.
 Topics may include project scope and definition, time and cost management, conflict resolution and team processes, resource allocation, scheduling, and life cycle management.

 MGMT 5330.
 Operations Planning & Control.
 3 Hours.

-This course covers operations planning and control systems in project, manufacturing and service environments.
-Topics include resource control, resource planning, scheduling, capacity planning, operations planning and control software.
+Students cover operations planning and control systems in project, manufacturing and service environments.
+Topics may include resource control, resource planning, scheduling, capacity planning, operations planning and control software.

 MGMT 5335.
 Services Mgt And Marketing.
 3 Hours.

 Students examine the unique challenges of managing and marketing services.
 A review of the literature covering service theory and practical experience in designing and maintaining quality services are the foci of the course.

 Prerequisite: MKTG 5330.

 Students evaluate the knowledge areas of project management as they apply to real world situations.
 This course takes a hands-on approach using a number of methodologies such as case studies, project audits, and class projects.
 Emphasis is placed on applying the concepts of project management to a variety of business disciplines.

 Prerequisite: Admission to the Project Management Program, MGMT 5325, MGMT 5330, MGMT 5323, and completion of 24 graduate credits.

 MGMT 5345.
 Seminar In Team Leadership.
 3 Hours.